ymlee4953/project-2023-1/k8s-cluster/internal-test/2023-0508/Step-1-Setup a Nexus Server.md

     6.3 Change the password in the First login
     - **at the browser**
+    - Log in with the password and change to new one

           # user: admin
           # Password : paste copied the initial password and change to new password through Wizard

+    - for "Configure Anonymous Access"

+          # Select:  "Enable anonymous access"

+Enable anonymous access

 7. Repository Set up